Core-Shell Tabular Grain in Ilford Delta Films

 How Delta's engineered core-shell tabular crystals depart from cubic-grain films, and what that means for sharpness, speed, and development latitude.

-For most of the twentieth century, black-and-white speed came at a predictable cost: faster films relied on larger silver halide crystals, and larger crystals meant coarser grain.
-Tabular-grain emulsions broke that link by changing the shape of the crystal rather than simply its volume.
-Ilford’s Delta line applies this principle through a proprietary core-shell variant, and the geometry explains where these films gain their sharpness, why they record speed efficiently, and why they reward precise processing.
+For most of the twentieth century, black-and-white speed came at a predictable cost.
+A faster emulsion meant larger silver halide crystals, and larger crystals meant coarser grain.
+That is the trade you accept when you move from Ilford FP4 Plus to HP5 Plus, or from Kodak’s fine-grained stocks up to Tri-X: more speed, more visible structure.
+Tabular-grain emulsions broke the link by changing the shape of the crystal rather than just its volume.
+Ilford’s Delta line applies the idea through its own Core-Shell variant, and the geometry explains where these films find their sharpness, why they record speed efficiently, and why they reward precise processing.

 From Cubic Grains to Flat Tablets

 Two consequences follow.
-First, sensitivity in panchromatic films depends on spectral sensitizing dyes adsorbed onto the crystal surface; more surface area accommodates more dye, so a thin tablet can be sensitized more efficiently than a compact grain of equal volume.
-Second, because the flat crystals settle parallel to the film base when the emulsion is coated and dried, they present a broad face to incoming light and scatter less of it sideways.
-Reduced internal scatter translates to higher resolution and more clearly rendered edges.
+First, panchromatic sensitivity depends on spectral sensitising dye adsorbed onto the crystal surface.
+A thin tablet’s high surface-area-to-volume ratio lets a given silver volume carry more adsorbed dye, raising the quantum yield of light capture per unit silver against a compact grain of the same volume.
+Second, the flat crystals settle parallel to the film base as the emulsion is coated and dried, presenting a broad face to incoming light.
+That orientation lets the emulsion layer be coated thinner and scatters less light sideways, which translates into higher resolution and more cleanly rendered edges.

 What “Core-Shell” Adds